Major Taylor: Marriage and family

 Taylor's wife, Daisy Victoria Morris, was born on January 28, 1876, in Hudson, New York.
 Taylor married Morris in Ansonia, Connecticut, on March 21, 1902.
 Taylor met her around 1900 when she was living in Worcester, with her aunt and uncle.

 While in Australia in 1904, Taylor and his wife had their only child, a daughter that they named Rita Sydney in honor of Sydney, where she was born on May 11.
 When Taylor, his wife, and daughter were not traveling, they lived in a large home on Hobson Avenue in Worcester that Taylor had purchased in 1900.

 After his retirement from racing in 1910 and the failure of subsequent business ventures in the 1920s, Taylor and his wife became estranged.
-She left him in 1930 and moved to New York City.
+In 1930 she left him and moved to New York City.
 Around the same time Taylor left Worcester and moved to Chicago; he never saw his wife or daughter again.

-Taylor's daughter, who graduated from the Sargent School of Culture in Boston in 1925 and the University of Chicago in 1936, taught physical education at West Virginia State University.
+Taylor's daughter Sydney, who graduated from the Sargent School of Culture in Boston in 1925 and the University of Chicago in 1936, taught physical education at West Virginia State University.
 She died in 2005 at age 101; her survivors include a son, Dallas C. Brown Jr., and his five children.
-In 1984, Taylor's daughter donated an extensive scrapbook collection on her father to the University of Pittsburgh Archives.
+In 1984, Taylor's daughter Sydney donated an extensive scrapbook collection on her father to the University of Pittsburgh Archives.
+The original scrapbooks were donated to the Indiana State Museum and Historic Sites in 1988.